Executive Director CIERTO Mexico

 With a background in the coffee industry, she has worked to confront complex issues in smallholder farming communities, addressing the endemic poverty, and educating and engaging the global coffee industry in new practices based on the recognition of the need for greater transparency in the value chain.

-More recently, Carolyn has worked as the Director of Strategic Initiatives for the United Farm Workers, focusing on global supply chains, building stakeholder engagement, and fostering collaboration between farm owners, vendors and retailers.
+As COO, Carolyn’s work has focused on streamlining global supply chains within an ethical paradigm, building stakeholder engagement, and fostering collaboration between farm owners, vendors and retailers.

 Born and raised in the midwest, Carolyn currently lives in Michigan.